 Andy Vajna’s legacy

 The pro-Orbán media generally frowned upon this practice.
 This mostly manifested itself in attacks on Andy Vajna.
-Late last year, they started a smear campaign against Ágnes Havas, attacked the Film Fund for not producing enough historical films, and those that were produced were labelled “anti-Hungarian.”
+In 2018, they started a smear campaign against Ágnes Havas, attacked the Film Fund for not producing enough historical films, and those that were produced were labelled “anti-Hungarian.”
 Vajna and the Film Fund managed to come out of the attack without a scratch, and rumours that the articles were the sign of him being replaced for a more loyal figure turned out to be false.

 Therefore, there will be plenty of space for the creation of patriotic propaganda films to satisfy Orbán and his supporters.
 The national Film Fund will not have to be closed off just to start making them.
 Moreover, the remaining four members of the Film Fund’s committee are not clearly pro-government figures, hence they might even be more difficult to influence than Vajna was.